 A person’s health can change in an instant.
 It’s not pretty, but it’s the reality.
 It can be very messy, and it may cost a lot of money.
 But it’s a lot easier to handle when you make plans well in advance.

 So what’s the answer?
 The simple response is you must have a plan.
 But that is easier said than done.
-Perhaps you're not that far removed from college.
-Or maybe you're starting your own family.
+Perhaps you’re not far out of college.
+Or maybe you’re starting your own family.
 At this stage, it may feel unnecessary to have that talk with your parents about their care.

 Prepare for the Future With a Savings Builder Account — Start Earning Today >>

 Why It’s Time to Ask the Tough Questions

 You have other things on your mind — an upcoming job interview or a consulting project.
 Maybe you are interviewing a nanny or babysitter for your children.
 How about interviewing a caregiver for your parents?
 Probably not the right time.